HariChidam/TableVision/README.md

 You should be all set now!

-# To run with the proprietary TableVision Custom CV model email hari.chidam@gmail.com!
+# To use TableVision Custom CV model email hari.chidam@gmail.com!

 1. Once received put ```best.pt``` in ```/backend```
 2. In ```/backend/detect.py``` comment line 9 and uncomment line 8